mcu-tools/mcuboot/docs/design.md

 Because this region is embedded within the image slots, its location in flash changes during a swap operation.
 The below set of tables map image trailers contents to swap status location.
 In these tables, the "source" field indicates where the swap status region is located.
+In case of multi image boot the images primary area and the single scratch area is always examined in pairs.
+If swap status found on scratch area then it might not belong to the current image.
+The swap_info field of swap status stores the corresponding image number.
+If it does not match then "source: none" is returned.

 ```
               | primary slot | scratch      |